OHC is the region’s most experienced group of cancer experts who offer patients a multi-disciplinary approach to care. This includes experts in:

 CAR-T Therapy: Ushering in A New Frontier in the Fight Against Cancer

 In October 2018, OHC administered its first treatment of the ground-breaking Chimeric Antigen Receptor T-Cell Therapy (CAR-T), ushering in a new frontier in the fight against cancer.
 CAR-T has the potential to change the way we approach cancer because the process re-trains the body’s own immune system to recognize cancer cells and destroy them.
-OHC was the first – and is the only – adult oncology group in the region to offer this revolutionary treatment for adults.
-CAR-T is available through OHC in partnership with the Blood Cancer Center at The Jewish Hospital – Mercy Health, one of a few centers in the U.S. with certification.
+OHC was the first adult oncology group in the region to offer this revolutionary treatment for adults.
+CAR-T is available through OHC in partnership with The Jewish Hospital — Mercy Health Cincinnati Cancer and Cellular Therapy Center, one of a few centers in the U.S. with certification.
 OHC is also one of the few independent cancer practices in the U.S. to offer CAR-T.

 When a cure for cancer is discovered, it will be discovered through a clinical trial.
 That’s why OHC is a fierce supporter of clinical trials and is relentless in our search for new treatments.
 As the region’s leader in ground-breaking cancer research and clinical trials, our nationally-recognized research program is paving the way for new breakthroughs in cancer care and providing patients with access to these promising new cancer treatments.
 We want all patients to have access to these treatments as soon as possible.
 At OHC, they do.